Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Rugged Terrain

-The trek route has a variety of terrains, including stone steps, rocky paths, and uneven surfaces.
+During the trek, you will need to navigate stone steps, rocky paths, and uneven surfaces.
 The changing landscape requires flexibility and physical activity, especially when climbing steep areas.
 Some parts of the trail are narrow and winding, with occasional views of cliff edges.
 This can be tough for those afraid of heights or worrying about falling.
 You must have good balance and physical endurance to navigate the trek safely.

 Preparation & Fitness